-"I drank too much.
+I drank too much.
 I partied too much.
 And I did other things too much.
 Chemically.
 No needles or that kind of stuff, but use your imagination."

 McGraw stopped drinking in 2008 and adopted the Paleo diet, an alcohol-free diet that emphasizes high-quality animal proteins, healthy fats, non-starchy vegetables, and excludes gluten, sugar, dairy, legumes, and processed foods.

 Research suggests the Paleo diet accelerates weight loss, reduces blood pressure, and prevents cancer, diabetes, heart disease, depression, and even Alzheimer's.

 A recent study published in the European Journal of Clinical Nutrition indicates the Paleo diet is twice as effective as other diets for promoting weight loss and reducing belly fat.

-“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said professor Loren Cordain, author of The Paleo Diet for Athletes and The Paleo Diet Cookbook.
+“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said professor Loren Cordain, author of The Paleo Diet for Athletes and The Real Paleo Diet Cookbook.

-Holistic health expert Chris Kresser, author of Your Personal Paleo Code, said Paleo isn't a fad diet because the emphasis is not on calorie restriction, and it provides a healthy balance of protein, vegetables and high-quality fats.
+Fitness expert Robb Wolf, author of The Paleo Solution, said Paleo isn't a fad diet because the emphasis is not on calorie restriction, and it provides a healthy balance of protein, vegetables and high-quality fats.

-The best part is, you don't count calories and don't feel deprived because your body is getting all the nutrition it needs to thrive.
+The best part is, you don't count calories and don't feel deprived because your body is getting all the nutrition it needs to thrive, said Wolf.

 I have trained a lot of people, and many are hard workers.
 But Tim is another animal.
 There is no quitting in him."

-The resulting 40-pound weight loss has given Tim the body of an athlete, and he now has rippling 8-packs for the first time in his life — at age 47.
+The resulting 40-pound weight loss has given Tim the body of an athlete, and he now has rippling 8-packs for the first time in his life — at age 48.
 Even McGraw is stunned by his transformation.